demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 val it : string = "(1, Some data)"
 ```

-The hard coded strings, lack of type safety are some of the concerns in the above snippet.
+The hardcoded strings, lack of type safety are some of the concerns in the above snippet.

 ```fsharp
 let rec print (value : obj) =